“I’m a cookie monster”

-Slips don’t necessarily hurt your progress.
-Even the biggest Oreo cookie binge is not the end of the world.
+“But keep in mind that slips don’t necessarily hurt your progress.
+Even the biggest cookie binge is not the end of the world.
 What really hurts your progress is how you react to slips.
-Are you wallowing in Oreos – day after day?
-Or are you back on your feet again, dusting off the cookie crumbs, and heading in a healthy direction?
+Are you wallowing in chocolate cookies day after day?
+Or are you back on your feet again, dusting off the cookie crumbs, and heading in a healthy direction?”

 Answer negative thoughts with positive ones.

 Negative thoughts like “How could I do this to myself?” can be your own worst enemy.
 They fuel guilt, anger, and discouragement, undermining your ability to handle the slip or cookie binge effectively.
 Wipe them out with positive thoughts, such as: “I am not a failure.
 I messed up for 10 minutes.
 I can – and will – get back on my feet again.”2

 Use the General Patton problem-solving approach: “HOW DID THE COOKIES GET IN MY FACE?
 WHAT CAN I DO ABOUT IT?”

 Mary Jo D is obviously not going to stop visiting her mother, “but it’s possible she can work her way around the situation so that those gorgeous cookies are not in her face every day,” suggests Dr. Arvon.

 First of all, does she have to enter her mother assisted living home through the main door?
 Is there a side or back entrance that doesn’t force her to see (and smell) those cookies?

 Another strategy: Is there a different time of day that she can visit her mother?
 Mary Jo is walking into the foyer at the worst time of day, right after the cookies are out of the oven and right when they’re sitting all plump and pretty on their platter.
 Just an hour or two later, and the “scene of the crime” might be very different.
 The aroma’s gone.
 The platter’s empty.
 The cookies have disappeared.
 And so has the awful, nagging temptation.